Francesco149/todokete/README.md

   screen
 - [x] `/navi/saveUserNaviVoice` not 100% sure, I think it has to do with unlocking menu options
+- [x] `/trainingTree/fetchTrainingTree` supposed to get training locations or something like that but during the tutorial the response is empty

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that